PopperDevs/PopperBot-docs/docs/commands.md

  ---
 ### help
-Send an information message with commands ith descriiption.
+Sends an information message with the list of commands and their aliases.
 #### aliases
  - h
 #### permissions